SirToby-Gore/raspberry-pi-demos/README.md

 # Raspberry Pi Demos

+This is a non-offcial branch of the project written by me Toby Gore.

+I have seen a handful of typos and smaller improvements to the software that some may find handy too.

 Almost all the demos in this repo require a Raspberry Pi with a SenseHat.

 A lot of the basic demos are based off of the [Raspberry Pi Sense Hat demos](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat).